nextcloud/appstore/docs/developer.rst

 sabre/plugins
     * optional
-    * must contain at least one plugin sabre/plugins/plugin
+    * must contain at least one plugin
+    * A sabre plugin extend the dav system by adding additional event handlers.
+For mor details see http://sabre.io/dav/writing-plugins/ sabre/plugins/plugin
     * required
     * the PHP class name of the plugin sabre/collections
     * optional
-    * must contain at least one collection sabre/collections/collection
+    * must contain at least one collection
+    * Collections allow apps to expose their own directory tree to the dav endpoint.
+They will be added to the root of the Nextcloud dav tree. sabre/collections/collection
     * required
     * the PHP class name of the plugin
+    * classes must implement the Sabre\DAV\ICollection interface

 The following character maximum lengths are enforced: